 3. Romanians are thieves

-There is a reputation that is quite popular amongst countries such as France, Italy, England and more, regarding the fact that Romanians are thieves – and that, therefore, Romania is a dangerous country to visit, where people are going to steal from the tourists, to lie to them, trick them and so on.
+There is a reputation that is quite popular amongst countries such as France, Italy, England and more, regarding the fact that Romanians are thieves.
+This comes partly from the previous stereotype, but not entirely.

 This is a difficult one, because there are bad people in every country out there.
 And it is obvious that not all of the Romanians are thieves.
 But also not all the Romanians are 100% honest people.